 DOXOLOGY or BENEDICTION

-During the Soul Charge Bible Book we discussed the Epistle of Jude.
+During the Soul Charge Bible Book Club we discussed the Epistle of Jude.
 Jude consists of only one chapter, but it is full of guidance that is very relevant today.
 Some of the areas of discussion included: false teachers within the church, why Christians should contend for the Faith, hating sin and not the sinner, living in God’s love, building up ourselves, and our responsibility to help non-believers.

 The book of Jude ends with one of the best-known and most beautiful doxologies: